ogump/My-ChatSystem/README.md

 # My-ChatSystem
 My first repository on GitHub

-This is a timely communication software, the purpose is to practice
+This is a timely communication software, the purpose is to practice Coding

 The project is divided into client and server
 The main function of the client in LoginFrame